-The Board unanimously recommends that you vote using the WHITE proxy card:
+The Board unanimously recommends that you vote your shares as follows:

-- FOR the election of the following five individuals nominated by the Board for election as directors: Matthew M. Mannelly, Gary E. Costley, John E. Byom, Charles J. Hinkaty and Patrick M. Lonergan.
-The Board unanimously recommends that you NOT vote for any members of Genomma's slate of nominees; - FOR the ratification of the appointment of our independent registered public accounting firm for 2013; - FOR the approval of the compensation of our named executive officers as disclosed in this Proxy Statement; and - · AGAINST Genomma's Bylaw Amendment Repeal Proposal.
+- FOR the election of the following five individuals nominated by the Board for election as directors: Matthew M. Mannelly, Gary E. Costley, John E. Byom, Charles J. Hinkaty and Patrick M. Lonergan; - FOR the ratification of the appointment of our independent registered public accounting firm for 2013; and - FOR the approval of the compensation of our named executive officers as disclosed in this Proxy Statement.